danielk333/pyorb/README.md

 - Properties act on ALL orbits in the class
 - Only way to update individual orbits of a set is to use ``self.update`` with the ``inds`` keyword
 - Iterations are passive, the objects are copies from the array so the array itself is NOT modified

+### Rebound

+The very excellent multi-purpose N-body integrator [rebound](https://github.com/hannorein/rebound) has also implemented conversion from their particles to orbital elements.
+Important to note is that their conventions differ somewhat from ours by:

+- Semi-major axis becomes negative when the orbit is hyperbolic
+- Longitude of ascending node can become negative

+otherwise the orbit routines should produce identical results.